brikteknologier/seraph-model/README.md

 It works by indexing each object under a `nodes` index.
 Each different model is simply an item in that index, with all of the instances of that model attached to it.

+Each model is also indexed by its id upon saving the first time.
+This ensures that when reading models, you do not read models of other types.

 ### Example
 ```javascript